Soviet Union men's national ice hockey team: History

 At the 1980 Winter Olympics, the Soviets also had one of their most notable losses.
 Playing the United States in the medal round, the Soviets lost 4–3.
 This match, later dubbed the Miracle on Ice, was notable because it had the Soviets, recognized as the top international team in the world, against an American team composed largely of university-level players.
 The Americans would go on to win the gold medal in the tournament, while the Soviets finished with the silver, only the second time they failed to win gold at the Olympics since their debut in 1956.

 The reforms of the 1980s in the Soviet Union had a detrimental effect on the national team.
 No longer afraid to speak out against their treatment, players like Viacheslav Fetisov and Igor Larionov openly critiqued the management style of their coach, Viktor Tikhonov, which included being secluded in a military-style barracks for eleven months of the year.
 They also sought the chance to move to North America and play in the NHL, though the authorities were reluctant to allow this.
 Negotiations with the NHL began in the late 1980s over this, and in 1989 several players, including both Fetisov and Larionov, were permitted to leave the Soviet Union and join NHL teams.

 Yuri Korolev was head of the research group for the national men's team from 1964 to 1992, and contributed to the team winning seventeen Ice Hockey World Championships and seven Winter Olympic Games gold medals.

-Soviet journalist Vsevolod Kukushkin traveled with the national team as both a reporter and an English to Russian translator.
+Journalist Vsevolod Kukushkin traveled with the national team as both a reporter and an English to Russian translator.
 He had access to the team's locker room and the opportunity to speak directly with the players and be part of their daily life.
 In his 2016 book The Red Machine, Kukushkin reported that the nickname for the Soviet national team came into usage during the 1983 Super Series, when a headline in a Minneapolis newspaper headline read "The Red Machine rolled down on us".